Prometheus (1998 film): Plot

 As they give Hermes their tally, the miners quietly mumble expletives at him.
 In the pit scene Hermes also quotes verses 944-946 in ancient Greek from Prometheus Bound.
 Eventually, the old man starts seeing a huge golden statue of Prometheus, nicknamed Goldenballs in the film.
 It is revealed that the statue was made by melting the bodies of Yorkshire miners.

-The film traces the trip the statue takes in the back of a truck through Eastern Europe, revisiting the horrors of World War II European History in places such as Auschwitz, Dresden and the Polish industrial city of Nowa Huta.
-As they pass from these places, Hermes tries to have the locals denounce Prometheus for their condition and all the ills he has brought them with his gift, rather than Zeus.
-Sometimes he succeeds, but not in Nowa Huta where the locals refuse to denounce Prometheus much to the chagrin of Hermes, who then lashes out at them through rhyming verses.
+The film traces the trip the statue takes in the back of a truck through Eastern Europe, revisiting the horrors of World War II European history in places such as Auschwitz, Dresden and the Polish industrial city of Nowa Huta.
+As they pass from these places, Hermes tries to have the locals denounce Prometheus, rather than Zeus, for their condition and all the ills he has brought them with his gift.
+Sometimes he succeeds – but not in Nowa Huta, where the locals refuse to denounce Prometheus, much to the chagrin of Hermes, who then lashes out at them through rhyming verses.